-Joey is an adorable 4-year-old boy with a full head of dark hair, big brown eyes and a heartwarming smile.
-At 18 months of age Joey was just like any other toddler: learning to walk, talk, to play with toys and his older brother William.
+Joey is an adorable 9-year-old boy with a full head of dark hair, big brown eyes and a heartwarming smile.
+At 20 months of age Joey was just like any other toddler: learning to walk, to talk, to play with toys and his older brother William.

 Joey liked books, bubbles, balloons, and splashing in the bathtub.
 He laughed when he was happy, cried when he was sad and made a mess when he ate.

 In October, 2015, Joey was admitted to a major medical center with a diagnosis of diarrhea and dehydration.
 When Joey became weaker after several days of treatment, the doctors were perplexed.
-Joey, too weak to sit up or hold his head up, vomited while on his back, aspirated, lost his airway and went into full cardiac arrest.
-Joey received CPR for 42 minutes and was placed on a heart and lung bypass machine.
+At first we thought that Joey may have become so weak that he aspirated and then went into cardiac arrest.
+Later we learned that, tragically, the dehydration became so severe that Joey could no longer compensate and went into full cardiac arrest.
+Joey received CPR for 41 minutes and was placed on a heart and lung bypass machine.
 The prognosis was dire and for the next five days the family stayed by his side, holding his hand and praying for a miracle.